Rockwool For Plants: How To Grow In This Soilless Media

 Don’t worry, though, as you’ll learn everything you need to know about rockwool on this page!
 Now, let’s get into the benefits of growing plants in rockwool.

-How To Grow With Rockwool For Plants
+How To Prepare Rockwool For Growing Plants

 Start by soaking the cubes